 I would've loved to see this episode animated properly, because it's got a wonderful adventure story and pits Ariel against Celia, who's a great new character.
 They're very similar, stubborn princesses who believe that rules are made to be broken, but Celia is what happens when rebelliousness isn't balanced out by a decent moral compass.
 Other things that are great about these two issues are that there are plenty of throwbacks to the movie (eg. Eric's appearance, Ariel's thingamabob collection, the origins of Ursula's home), the writing is pretty sharp and plenty of characters get to be awesome, among them Aquata and King Triton himself.

 While the first two issues had a lengthy adventure story, this third issue contains three short stories.
-The great thing is that they reach the standard set by the debut (which remains my favourite comic of them all) by being just as awesome in their throwbacks to the movie, though Flounder does get a tad out-of-character.
+They're just as fun as the debut (which remains my favourite comic of them all) by being and have awesome throwbacks to the movie, though Flounder does get a tad out-of-character.

 The second two-page mini story looks at Eric meeting the Princess of Glowerhaven, who was mentioned briefly in the movie.
-The princess doesn't quite turn out the way Eric, Grimsby, or even I expected her to be.
+The princess isn't quite how Eric or Grimsby expected her to be.

 The third story focuses on Scuttle and Chef Louis, who do tend to be neglected since they're not under the sea and all.
-In this story, Scuttle has his own physical comedy rivalry with the French chef, very much like Sebastian did in the movie.
+In this story, Scuttle has his own comedic rivalry with the French chef, much like Sebastian's.

-The first issue of the second series is a simple, lighthearted story that is fun, but I don't feel starts out the series with that much of a bang.
-It does, however, feature an appearance by the Evil Manta.
+The first issue of the second series is a lighthearted and fun story that features an appearance by the Evil Manta.

 One of the duties that comes along with being royalty is to make appearances at special official-type events.
 When Triton and his daughters are attending one such event, during the speechifying bits Ariel nods off to sleep, embarrassing her father.
 Triton declares, "Can't you do anything right?"